RedisLabs/redisraft/docs/Deployment.md

 To create a RedisRaft cluster, first launch the `redis-server` processes that comprise the cluster nodes.
 As mentioned earlier, you should use an odd number of nodes.

-Redis configuration is provided in the usual way, using the `redis.conf` configuration file or by specifying configuration directives via command line arguments.
+The configuration of each Redis instance is performed in the usual way, using the `redis.conf` configuration file or by specifying configuration directives via command line arguments.

-The RedisRaft configuration is provided as additional arguments to the module following the `loadmodule` directive (in a file or as arguments).
+The RedisRaft configuration is provided as additional arguments to the module following the `loadmodule` directive (in a file or as command-line arguments).

-For example:
+For example, here's how to start a Redis instance and configure RedisRaft via the command line:

     redis-server \
         --bind 0.0.0.0 --port 5001 --dbfilename raft1.rdb \
         --loadmodule <path-to>/redisraft.so \
             raft-log-filename=raftlog1.db addr=127.0.0.1:5001

-Notes:
+Note the following:
-* The `--bind` and `--port` configure Redis to accept incoming connections on all network interfaces (disabling Redis protected mode) on port 5001.
+* Here, the `--bind` and `--port` configure Redis to accept incoming connections on all network interfaces (by binding to 0.0.0.0, disabling Redis protected mode) and to listen on port 5001.
-* The `--dbfilename` argument configures the name of the RDB file used for Raft snapshot storage.
+* The `--dbfilename` argument sets the name of the RDB file used for Raft snapshots.
-* The `--loadmodule` argument loads the RedisRaft module and passes additional configuration as arguments.
+* The `--loadmodule` argument loads the RedisRaft module and accepts additional RedisRaft configuration directives (in this case, `raft-log-filename` and `addr`).
-* The `raft-log-filename=` argument configures the name of the RedisRaft log file.
+* The module-specific `raft-log-filename=` argument set the name of the RedisRaft log file.
-* The `addr=` argument indicates how RedisRaft should advertise itself to other nodes.
+* The module-specific `addr=` argument indicates how RedisRaft should advertise itself to other nodes.
 This is an optional argument.
 If not supplied, `addr` is inferred from the system's network interfaces and the Redis configuration.
-In this case we use `localhost`, as we're going to run our nodes as local processes for educational purposes.
+In this case we use `localhost`, as we're going to run our nodes as local processes for demonstration purposes.
+In a real production deployment, you want to run all of your nodes on separate machines / racks / availability zones, etc.

 ### Redis Configuration